chrisjrob/chrisjrob.github.io/ltsp/server-sizing.md

 LTSP recommend a Gigabit connection for the server and fast Ethernet for the terminals.
 Many fast ethernet switches include a gigabit connection, alternatively gigabit switches are becoming quite affordable.

-<?> There can be issues running LTSP via multiple switches - so if you're buying a new switch - consider the greatest number of ports that you are likely to require.
+**There can be issues running LTSP via multiple switches - so if you're buying a new switch - consider the greatest number of ports that you are likely to require.**

 #### Post install update